Adventure from Wellington to Wairarapa

 Taputeranga Marine Reserve is 25 minutes away from the city centre, offering dive and snorkel enthusiasts an easy to access adventure under the sea.
 Dive the famous F69 Frigate shipwreck or get down with the distinct marine life.
 The reserve is set at the junction of three oceanic water bodies and currents, cultivating a variety of warm, cold and sub-Antarctic fauna and flora unique to Wellington.
 Whether you’re an experienced diver or prefer snorkelling on the surface, the Taputeranga Marine Reserve offers an aquatic view of Wellington unlike any you’ve seen before.
 For tours, courses or more information, Dive Wellington are the experts.

 This stunning event facility is situated just 25 minutes from the Interislander Wellington Ferry Terminal on a 3000-acre farm.
 With its sweeping coastal views and the sound of crashing waves echoing throughout the hills, Boomrock is an idyllic backdrop for getting a group together and trying something new.
 If you’re after an adrenaline kick, ‘Experience the track’ is the ticket for you.
 The package includes hot laps around the race track, an off-road 4WD adventure over the hills, clay bird shooting and a round of Extreme Golf where the holes are set into the side of a cliff.
-Once you’re adventured out, enjoy a three-course meal prepared by Resident Chef, Mark Hartstonge.
+Once you’re adventured out, enjoy a three-course meal prepared by their Resident Chef.

 While it’s primarily a private function facility, Boomrock offers daytime experiences, perfect for couples or small groups.
 Just check the ‘Events’ section on the Boomrock website to see what open events are on offer.